jadesai/data-ai-iot/DSVM/README.md

 ### 1.4 Provisioning a Windows DSVM using the Azure AI Quickstart (15 minutes)
 To provision a Windows Data Science VM from Azure AI Quickstarts click [here](https://quickstart.azure.ai/Deployments/new/datasciencevm?source=CiqsGallery).
 Enter a Deployment name, choose a Subscription and Location and click Create.
 Next you will be asked to provide configuration parameters.
 Enter a Username, Password, and Name, and select a VM Size and click Next.

+### 1.5 Provisioning a Windows DSVM using the Azure Marketplace (15 minutes)
+To provision a Windows Data Science VM from the Azure Marketplace click [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.windows-data-science-vm)

 ## Part 2: Preparing the Windows DSVM to run Azure ML Workbench